SwissDataScienceCenter/renku/docs/user/interactive_stopping_and_saving.rst

 Push changes regularly
 ~~~~~~~~~~~~~~~~~~~~~~

-This feature is intended to prevent losing your work but you should not rely
+The autosave feature is intended to prevent loss of work, but it is not a
-on it.
-Server or network failures can prevent the webhook to trigger, along
-with a number of other events that could still cause a permanent loss of your
-non-pushed work.
-Furthermore, :ref:`knowledge-graph` indexing will not be
-triggered by the autosave function.
-Therefore, you should still commit your
+replacement for `git`.
+By making commits in `git`, you track your changes, and
+pushing back to RenkuLab ensures that they are visible to others.
+And although
+we are always working to improve robustness, in some situations, autosave can
-work regularly and push it to the origin.
+fail.
+So the most secure way to keep your work is to commit and push to origin.